 With music by David Arnold, Richard Bean's libretto and Richard Thomas's lyrics, I had anticipated more.
 But the piece is thin on emotion.
 Its light and shade is a blur.
 The jokes are playground, the songs are unmemorable, the lyrics Am-Dram.
 It is too crude for comfort, more fart than art.
 In all, the show lacks voice.
 Mark Hadfield's Prime Minister Harold Wilson is a bumbling fool, played for cheap laughs.
 Sophie-Louise Dann's Barbara Castle is magnificent by comparison.
 A real ballbreaker.
 And where does she keep her balls?
 Under a bushel, of course.

-The industrial action theme was explored to greater effect and with infinitely more dignity in 'Billy Elliot', which deployed the 1984 miners' strike as its backdrop.
+The industrial-action theme was explored to greater effect and with infinitely more dignity in 'Billy Elliot', which deployed the 1984 miners' strike as its backdrop.
 Because they didn't ram it down our throats, we got the point.
 'Made in Dagenham' the musical manages to trivialise the mission, and perversely seems quite sexist as a result.

 Had I been in charge, I'd have gone the jukebox-musical route.
 'It's a Man's Man's Man's World', James Brown; 'Wooly Bully', Sam the Sham & the Pharaohs; 'Days', the Kinks; 'Can I Get a Witness', Dusty; Desmond Dekker's 'Israelites'.
-There is so much from the era to choose from, and at least the audience would have gone home humming.
+There is much from the era to choose from, and at least the audience would have gone home humming.